GoldLink21/Staximum/README.md

 - \0 For use with c or the terminal
 - \" to insert a quote into the string

+You can also postfix a string with 'c' to make it into a c string.
+C strings do not push their length and end with a 0 byte "C string here"c

 Integers also have a few different variations
 - Hex with the common `0x` format that takes 0-9, a-f, A-F
 - Octals with `0o` that takes 0-7